theos/theos.dev/docs/Installation-macOS.md

 # Troubleshooting
 ## Third-party Toolchains
 Some third-party toolchains have issues with [Modules](https://clang.llvm.org/docs/Modules.html) on macOS.
-In such cases, you may use ``instance_USE_MODULES`` to disable modules.
+In such cases, you can either try a different third-party toolchain (e.g., a newer or older version) or disable Modules for your project with `XXX_USE_MODULES = 0`.

 **Example**:
 ```